yguenduez/slatchhammer/readme.md

 Todo (MVP):

-- √ Arena: Bounderies, Floor
+- [x] Arena: Bounderies, Floor
-- √ To WebAssembly to play in the web with e.g. vercel
+- [x] To WebAssembly to play in the web with e.g. vercel
-- √ Goals: to achieve points
+- [x] Goals: to achieve points
-- √ Points
+- [x] Points
-- √ Reset After goal - initial position of players
+- [x] Reset After goal - initial position of players
-- √ Add a timer for one game
+- [x] Add a timer for one game
-- √ Win game after time is up (Timer)
+- [x] Win game after time is up (Timer)
-- √ Sprint, which depletes, when using
+- [x] Sprint, which depletes, when using
+- [ ] Ingame Menu - to manually start a match

 Further Ideas:

-- Ingame Menu - to manually start a match
 - Choose character with different properties (mass,velocity,restitution,...)
 - Items like:

   - Power-ups
   - Items to handicap oponent

 - Ranking System:
 - Online 1v1